 Hurray, the whales are here!

-It's also a big plus that most tours in Iceland take place outside the city, where you’ll need to be picked up from downtown Reykjavik – and driven to your tour destination) but whale watching tour departs from the old harbour in central Reykjavik.
+It's also a big plus that most tours in Iceland take place outside the city (where you’ll need to be picked up from downtown Reykjavik and driven to your tour destination) but whale watching tour departs from the old harbour in central Reykjavik.
 In walking distance from most hotels in central Reykjavik.

-Whale Watching is a popular, cheap and fun activity to do in Iceland.
-Seeing those beasts in all their glory is a magnificent experience which I can’t recommend highly enough.
+Whale watching is a popular, cheap and a fun activity to do in Iceland.
+Seeing those majestic beasts in all their glory is a magnificent experience which I can’t recommend highly enough.

 Yes, its 100% cruelty-free safe and definitely worth your while.
-It’s not every day you can be so up and close to these gentle giants in their natural environment, so if you’re traveling to Iceland, make sure get yourself on one of them boats!
+It’s not every day that you can be up close to these gentle giants in their natural environment.
+So if you’re travelling to Iceland, make sure to get on one of them boats!

 3. VISIT THE PUFFINS!